R&H Logo

 Are You Facing a Copyright Infringement Claim?

 Your response to a copyright infringement notification could mean the difference between successfully defending a case against you or being saddled with hefty financial penalties.
 This is why your main priority should be involving a copyright attorney immediately upon receiving notification of an infringement claim.
 The copyright attorneys at Robinson & Henry can direct your initial response to that notification, which will set the tone for resolving the accusation in a timely and cost-effective manner.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.